dockerizedrupal/drupalcamp-baltics-2015/README.md

 help.

-After some investigation what exactly had happened to his system, we found out that the he entered was following. (point at slide).
+After some investigation what exactly had happened to his system, we found out that the command he entered was following. (point at slide).

 For those who don't know what this command does, it changed every file and directory ownership on his machine to www-data.